 What about women in leadership positions?

 We may have a woman vice president, but we still have a long way to go in the business world before we see diversity, equity, and inclusion in leadership roles.
-According to a 2018 CEO succession study by PricewaterhouseCoopers, “the share of incoming women CEOs was 4.9% in 2018.
-This is down slightly from the all-time high of 6% in 2017, but it continues an upward trend from the low point of 1% in 2008.”
+According to a 2021 CEO study by the Women Business Collaborative, 8.2% of Fortune 500 company CEOs are women.

 The issue is not lack of access to female talent, Bonnie Hagemann, CEO, board director, C-suite advisor, and leadership strategist, tells InHerSight.
 “What is an issue is access to female talent in leadership,” Hagemann explains.
 “The higher you go up the ladder, the fewer women you will see.
 The number drops to 25 percent in C-suite jobs and around 7 percent in CEO positions.”